 Electronic Warfare Operators are employed in a number of specialist units throughout Australia.
 Main posting localities are 7 Signals Regiment in Cabarlah, QLD, Defence Force School of Signals Electronic Warfare Wing in Cabarlah, QLD, and also in Canberra, ACT.

-On the day you enter the Air Force you must be at least 17 years old.
+On the day you enter the Army you must be at least 17 years old.
 Subject to the capacity of your local recruiting centre, you may be able to start the application process aged 16.5 years.